LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

       ENABLE_WARNINGS_AS_ERRORS   Off
       =========================   ======================

-     RAJA Views may be configured to check for out of bounds
+     RAJA Views/Layouts may be configured to check for out of bounds
      indexing:
       =========================   ======================
       Variable                    Default